 1. Seek Medical Help

 Depending on the severity of the incident, you might need to call 911 after a car accident.
 If emergency help is required, EMTs and police officers will be dispatched to your location.
 Alternatively, you may decide to visit an emergency room or a medical clinic following the incident.
-Even if you don’t think you’ve been seriously hurt, it’s always important to get a medical opinion after you’ve been involved in a car accident.
+Even if you don’t think you’ve been seriously hurt hop over to this web-site to contact injury lawyers, it’s always important to get a medical and legal opinion after you’ve been involved in a car accident.

 2. Exchange Contact Details